Persistent homology for low-complexity models: Experiments

 with $H_0=1$.
 It is an orthogonal transformation that can be multiplied efficiently to a vector in $\R^d$ with $O(d\log d)$ operations using a variant of the Fast Fourier Transform.
 It is also an example of a Bounded Orthonormal System, and randomly subsampled rows of this matrix satisfy the Restricted Isometry Property of order $s$ with good constants, provided $m\geq C s\log(d)$~\cite[Chapter 12.1]{Foucart2013}.
 In particular, it is a transform that can be used in conjuction with Theorem~\ref{thm:oymak-main}.
 For computing the Fast Hadamard Transform (FHT), we used the FFHT Python package, which is part of the FALCONN project~\cite{FALCONN}.
-Figure~\ref{fig:tradeoff1} shows the timings on one particular machine, while Figure~\ref{fig:savings} determines the number of samples at which the dimensionality reduction leads to computational savings, for two examples of ambient dimension ($d=256$ and $d=4096$).
+Figure~\ref{fig:savings} shows the number of samples at which the dimensionality reduction leads to computational savings when assembling the distance matrix (that is, when the cost of projecting and then computing all distances is less than the cost of simply computing all distances), for two examples of ambient dimension ($d=256$ and $d=4096$).

-Having determined that the dimensionality reduction is worthwhile from a computational point of view, we need to consider when it leads to small distortion.
-We consider artificial sparse vectors with sparsity $s=2$ in dimension $d=128$, and determine, for a number of samples $n$ varying from $100$ to $10^4$, the minimum $m$ that allows for an expected distortion $\e<0.1$.
-For a fixed number of samples $n=100$, Figure~\ref{fig:succprob} also shows the probability of having all distances preserved up to a factor of $0.1$ when randomly subsampling $m$ rows of a FHT.

-As expected, for small numbers of samples the admissible target dimension changes with $n$, but eventually stabilizes.
-This suggests that, for $n$ sufficiently large, the target dimension of the reduction is bounded by a parameter independent of $n$.